 Talk to your family and friends about your operation and make arrangements for help and support before you come into hospital.
+You might also want to consider purchasing washing and dressing aids to help you maintain your independence while you recover.
+Examples include a reacher or grabber (also known as a helping hand), a long handled sponge and a long handled shoe horn.
 If you have pets or are the main carer for a family member, you may need to make alternative arrangements while you are in hospital and recover from your operation.